 An individual retirement account is a smart way to save for your post-employment years.
 The traditional IRA allows you to deduct contributions from your income taxes; you don't pay taxes on any earnings in the account until you withdraw the money, when your (in theory) reduced income level will mean a lower tax rate.
-Management fees that you pay to someone to handle the account might also be deductible -- it depends on how you pay them.
+But the management fees that you pay to someone to handle the account are no longer deductible.

 The IRS allows you to deduct expenses associated with a capital investment, such as a brokerage account in which you buy and sell stocks, bonds and mutual funds.
-If the broker charges a commission on a trade, the commission is added to your cost basis, and it's subtracted from sale proceeds when calculating the capital gain or loss.
-If you are charged a general management fee for handling the account, that expense is also deductible.
+If the broker charged a commission on a trade, the commission is added to your cost basis, and it's subtracted from sale proceeds when calculating the capital gain or loss.
+That expense can still be paid on a pretax basis under the new tax law.
+However, if you are charged a general management fee for handling the account, that expense is no longer deductible.
 In most investment accounts, including IRAs, the manager charges a percentage of the account size, typically 1 percent or 1.5 percent of the assets under management.

-The IRS considers investment management fees to be miscellaneous itemized deductions, in the same family as tax-preparation fees and unreimbursed employee expenses.
-These deductions are subject to the 2 percent rule: You add up all such expenses, and you can deduct only any amount that exceeds 2 percent of your adjusted gross income.
+If you're still filing taxes for the 2017 tax year, you're in luck.
+IRA custodial fees are still considered miscellaneous itemized deductions, in the same family as tax-preparation fees and unreimbursed employee expenses, so you can deduct them.
+However, these deductions are subject to the 2 percent rule: You add up all such expenses, and you can deduct only any amount that exceeds 2 percent of your adjusted gross income.
 You list itemized deductions on Schedule A and carry them over to your 1040; you may not take a standard deduction and deduct management fees as well.

 - Ryan McVay/Photodisc/Getty Images